artsmia/art/readme.md

 (3) `npm start` should start the webserver and begin to update the javascript bundle.

+## Building SCSS/CSS

+To build the css files run `npm run build-css` or alternatively `npm run build-css:watch` to have it watch for changes and rebuild.

 # Companion code

 It pulls information from many different places: